Open University of Sri Lanka: Admission

-For the degree progammes, the minimum requirement is three simple passes at G.C.E. advanced level examination. the university does not consider their Z scores or marks received at General common test.
+For the degree programmes, the minimum requirement is three simple passes at G.C.E. advanced level examination. the university does not consider their Z scores or marks received at General common test.
 The open university of Sri Lanka accepts both Local and London AL results.
 In addition to ALs some professional degrees require recognized professional diploma for the admission.
 Several degree programmes started after a selection test while other programmes don't.